sug4r-wr41th/sug4r-wr41th.github.io/content/posts/a256c9e8-16e9-4d4d-8e1c-7bee3584a5da/index.md

 +++
-title = 'The Dark Side of Vimeo: video meta-data contains PowerShell script and leads to host compromise' date = 2023-10-10T22:03:53+02:00 draft = false
+title = 'The dark side of Vimeo: video meta-data contains PowerShell script and leads to host compromise' date = 2023-10-10T22:03:53+02:00 draft = false
 +++